Emanuel Hoffmann: Biography

 He attended the humanist gymnasium in Basel, Switzerland, and studied law at the Universities of Basel and Bern.

 In 1921 he married Maja Stehlin.
-Since 1921 he worked at the families company Roche in Basel, between 1925 and 1930 he was in charge of the companies branch in Brussels, Belgium.
-In Belgium, he and his wife began to collect art from painters like Joan Miró, Pablo Picasso, Paul Klee or Max Ernst.
-In 1930 he returned to Basel, where from 1932 onwards he was a vice-director at the headquarters of Roche in Basel.
+From that year he worked at the family's company Roche in Basel.
+Between 1925 and 1930 he was in charge of the company's branch in Brussels, Belgium.

+In Belgium, he and his wife began to collect art from such contemporary painters as Joan Miró, Pablo Picasso, Paul Klee and Max Ernst.

+In 1930 they returned to Basel, where from 1932 onwards Hoffman was a vice-director at the headquarters of Roche in Basel.
 In 1932 he was elected the president of the Art Association of Basel.

-The same year, he died from a car accident.
+The same year, he died in a car accident.

 Personal life

-In 1921 he married Maja Stehlin with who he had two sons and one daughter.
+After getting divorced, in 1921 he married Maja Stehlin.
+They had two sons and a daughter together.
 His son Lukas Hoffmann was best known for being a co-founder of the World Wide Fund for Nature.